SvenDowideit/multi-arch/README.md

 ## what's the minimum to build more than one arch?

 Can I just add the `hook/pre_build`, and a single Dockerfile?

+NOPE - Docker hub loads the hook, but then builds the Dockerfile as amd64

+## will adding a `arm32v7.dockerfile` build 2 archs?